 On the circular line are three distinct areas, with those closest to the center designated for more cognitive and structured activities and those closer to the periphery designated for relaxation or physical activities.
-In the second circle, in between, is an area for active learning.
+In the second circle in between is an area for active learning.
 Another conspicuous feature of the task sheet is the two areas designated for student social activities, both inside and outside the school buildings.

 Thematic analysis of the two proposals